 The definitions in 36 C.F.R.
 800.16 apply to the terms used in this Agreement and are incorporated herein by reference.

+The following definition for “previously disturbed ground” will be used in this Agreement:

+soils not likely to possess intact and distinct soil horizons and have the reduced likelihood of possessing historic properties within their original depositional contexts in the area and to the depth to be excavated.
+Previously disturbed soils shall not be taken to mean plowed soils or historic urban deposits.

 The following definitions from DHS Directive 023-03, rev. 00, Climate Resilience, will be used in this Agreement:

 Adaptation: Adjustment of natural or human systems to a new or changing environment.